The Locker Key

 ~ 9 ~

-At Mick’s house the next morning, Mick is putting on coffee as Jake enters the kitchen.
-Jake sees the laptop on the counter.
-He walks over and looks at the screen.
+At Mick’s house the next morning, Mick was putting on coffee as Jake entered the kitchen.
+Jake saw the laptop on the counter.
+He walked over and looked at the screen.
 The website for Aurora Computers is displayed.
 There is a picture of both Barnett and Riley.

 “One of them is your worst nightmare.”